Sathiyaraman-M/TargetPractice/README.md

 ## Day 9
 - Check for Consecutive Repeating Alphabets more than twice and mark the input as Invalid else mark as Valid

+## Day 10
+- Add K with Multiples of K in a given list
+- Print K alphabets from a given lowercase alphabet character in reverse order